MicrosoftDocs/azure-media-services/media-services/latest/includes/task-create-job-portal.md

 1. Select one of the assets in the list.
 You can only select one at a time for the job.
 1. Select the **Use existing** radio button.
 1. Select a transform from the **Transform** dropdown list.
-1. Under Configure output, default settings will be autopopulated.
+1. Under Configure output, default settings will be auto-Spopulated.
 You can leave them as they are or change them.
 1. Select **Create**.
 1. Select **Transforms + Jobs**.
 1. You'll see the name of the transform you chose for the job.
 Select the transform to see the status of the job.